 Will I be able to experience another Ramadan again next year?

-A carrier horse in the middle of Peshawar market
+A carrier horse in the middle of the Peshawar market

 Kalash kids in front of their home

-I was in Pakistan for the second time last July with my travel mates.
+I was in Pakistan for the second time last July, travelling once again with my trusted travel mates.

-I am not sure what is going on with these 2 children from the Kalash valley
+I am not sure what kind of game these 2 children from the Kalash valley were playing

-My article in NST on how to photograph other culture
+My article in NST on how to photograph other cultures

-Summer has just started when I touched down in Islamabad.
+Summer had just begun when I touched down in Islamabad.

 Morning chai at a street in Peshawar